A Puzzle by Sprocker

-Sprocker returns – not before time!
+This week we have another fine puzzle from Sprocker.
 As usual, the setter will be delighted to receive feedback from you, the solvers.
 I do ask that you remember that for most setters this is a new experience, so please only offer constructive criticism.

 A review of this puzzle by Prolixic follows.

 Sproker has tried to stretch himself by producing a tougher puzzle this week.
 He succeeded but the wordplay and constructions of the clues suffered in the process as there were a few too many obscurities in the wordplay to make this a fair challenge for the solver.

 1 Could this be Mister T’s awesome leg?
 (4,4,6)

 NINE DART FINISH – The position in the grid where the answer MISTER appears followed by a three letter word that finishes with a T as it might be clued cryptically.
 The answer refers to a feat in the game which is slightly less interesting than underwater origami or competitive macramé one of whose players was Phil Taylor, referred to variously as Mr T or the Power.
 A clue I feel that is far to clever for its own good.
 Mister works to give NINE D but to clue ART FINISH as T is too vague and the only way that you could solve this cold was by having a working knowledge of the nickname of a player of a minority sport.
 Definitely one that is too unfair for the solver.